University Catalog 2024-2025

 What can I do with a Biomaterials Concentration?

-Graduates of the Biomaterials Concentration will be well suited for a career in medical device and medical technology industries that require an understanding of materials selection, processing, and characterization.
+Graduates of the Biomaterials Concentration are well-prepared for careers in the medical device and medical technology industries, where expertise in materials selection, processing, and characterization is essential.

 Career Opportunities